 Does Evaheld replace legal advice?

-No. Evaheld supports the personal and practical layer around legal documents; it does not draft or interpret legal instruments.
-Victorian attorney guidance shows why formal appointments need proper care.
-Evaheld's executor checklist plan can sit beside professional estate advice.
+No. Evaheld supports the personal and practical layer around legal documents; it does not draft, interpret or replace legal instruments.
+Solicitors can use Evaheld’s digital estate planning vault for solicitors and firms, while Victoria Legal Aid powers of attorney guidance shows why formal appointments need proper legal care.

 What digital information should clients organise?